 - Producing objective information for policy and decision makers on hybrid and electric vehicle technology, projects, and programmes and their effects on energy efficiency and the environment,

-- Disseminating relevant information to the International Energy Agency (IEA) community, national governments, industries, and to other interested organizations,
+- Disseminating sound scientific information and technology assessments to the International Energy Agency (IEA) community, national governments, industries, and to other interested organizations,

-- Facilitating international collaboration in pre-competitive research and demonstration projects and to function as a promoter for Research, Development, Demonstration, and Deployment involving shared resources from multiple countries,
+- Facilitating international collaboration in pre-competitive research and demonstration projects and to act as a promoter for Research, Development, Demonstration, and Deployment involving shared resources from multiple countries,

 - Providing a platform for reliable information on hybrid and electric vehicles.